-In order to maintain and enhance the credibility of the CMI certification program the National Board has adopted the following procedures to allow individuals to bring complaints concerning the conduct of individuals who are CMI candidates or certificants to the National Board.
+In order to maintain and enhance the credibility of the Hub-CMI credential and the CMI certification programs, the National Board has adopted the following procedures to allow individuals to bring complaints concerning the conduct of individuals who are Hub-CMI/CMI candidates or certificants to the National Board.

-In the event an individual candidate or certificant violates the CMI certification rules or the National Board's policies, the National Board may reprimand or suspend the individual or may revoke certification.
+In the event an individual candidate or certificant violates the Hub-CMI/CMI certification rules or the National Board's policies, the National Board may reprimand or suspend the individual or may revoke certification.